ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-Wouldn't it be awesome if we could do the same in Python?
+Wouldn't it be awesome if we could do the same thing in Python?

 ------
 <!-- .slide: data-background-image="images/javascript-logo.png"-->

-Another language where this exists is Javascript
+This feature also exists in Javascript

 ------
 <!-- .element: data-auto-animate -->